calmm-js/documentation/redux-vs-calmm.md

 ## Conversions

-Before going to the gist of this note, let's see how we can can implement atoms in terms of stores and vice versa.
+Before going to the gist of this note, let's see how we can can implement atoms in terms of stores and vice verse.

 First here is `createStore` implemented using `Atom`: